 Barbara D. Smith was a highly-regarded Cleveland-area artist.
 She graduated from the Cleveland Institute of Art in 1939, after which she spent a year studying at the Art Students League in New York.
 She studied printmaking for many years under the legendary H. Carroll Cassill, a key figure in the development of printmaking in Cleveland.
-She exhibited widely during her career, with dozens of solo, 2- and 3-person, and juried group shows around the nation.
-Smith’s works are in the collections of the Cleveland Museum of Natural History, Sen. Howard Metzenbaum’s collection, and many other notable public and private collections.
+She exhibited widely during her career, with dozens of solo, 2- and 3-person, and juried group shows around the nation, including the Chautauqua national juried shows and the National Invitational in Cedar City.